phly95/Deck-Upad/README.md

 The `wifi_container.py` script automatically sets up a root-level Podman container on Alpine Linux that takes control of the physical Wi-Fi chip.
 The physical Wi-Fi card is moved into the container's namespace.

 Traffic flows through a high-speed **VETH network bridge** that connects the host PC to the container.
 The container passes the internet connection to the host machine via **NAT (Network Address Translation) using `iptables MASQUERADE`**.
 This setup prevents the host PC from performing any operations that could interfere with Wi-Fi latency.

+## Acknowledgements

+Thanks to the following projects for providing reference material and functionality for making this a reality:

+obs-vkcapture
+kmscube
+podman
+Gemini
+vkcube
+Azahar
+gstreamer
+usbip
+Alpine Linux
+Fedora
+PyOpenGL
+python-evdev